[WAttention X FIELDS Research Institute]

 Men adopting a submissive position

-Take, for example, one of Kaneda’s favourite BL which depicts a salaryman in his 50s is pinned down by the sexual advances of his young male subordinate.
+Take, for example, one of Kaneda’s favourite BL which depicts a salaryman in his 50s pinned down by the sexual advances of his young male subordinate.

 “BL gives women the chance to see men in a submissive state, being the one to say ‘No!
 Stop!
 It’s embarrassing…’ or be pleasured, instead of the normal manga when men are the one taking the lead and proving their manhood – even if in real life, they don’t quite do so!” says Kaneda.

-In a male-dominated world – and society like Japan – this twist will give most ladies some pleasure.
+Certainly, in a male-dominated world – and society like Japan – this twist will give most ladies some pleasure.

 And therein lies the key to why girls love Boys’ Love: A world removed from reality where anything is possible, and love is as free and freewheeling as their fantasies.